point97/p97-angular-components/README.md

   * choices_from_previous_question: [String] the question slug to who's choices to use as choices for this question.
   * choices_from_previous_answer: [String] the question slug who's answers to use as choices for this question.
   * required: [Boolean] defaults to `true`
+  * allow_other: [Integer] 0 means no other field, if greater than 0, allows the user to enter freetyped answer.
+  * other_max_length: [Integer] Then max length required by the other field.
   * default